zmrui/openevolve/examples/llm_prompt_optimization/README.md

 - Uses cascading evaluation for efficiency
 - Finds optimal prompts for your specific task and model

-The system uses a clean YAML format for configuration, making it easy to set up prompt optimization for any dataset.
+**Key Feature**: The evaluator automatically matches prompt files with dataset configurations using a naming convention (`xxx_prompt.txt` → `xxx_prompt_dataset.yaml`), making it easy to manage multiple benchmark tasks.

 ## 🚀 Quick Start